Atiku assigns Udom Emmanuel, Douye Diri, Okowa, Obaseki to beg Gov Wike

-2023: Names, Details of Four Powerful Govs Assigned to Beg Wike for Atiku, PDP, Emerges
+2023: Names, Details of Four Powerful Govs Assigned to Beg Wike for Atiku, PDP, Emerge

 - The camp of Nigeria's main opposition party, the Peoples Democratic Party is unsettled a few months before the 2023 general election